CZ45000/symbologic-8/README.md

 [Symbologic-8.txt](https://github.com/user-attachments/files/30973214/Symbologic-8.txt): A Matrix-Based, Symbol-Driven 8-Bit Architecture

+Note on Development: This conceptual framework, its architectural principles, and preliminary HDL/software prototypes were co-developed and refined in active collaboration with an Advanced AI Assistant, acting as a technical co-pilot for translation, structural formalization, and prototyping.

 Not a General-Purpose CPU: Symbologic-8 does not aim to replace traditional processors, but rather explores an alternative computing paradigm.
 A Pattern-to-Action Accelerator: Designed for high-speed, deterministic tasks where the latency of the traditional von Neumann pipeline becomes a bottleneck.
 A Conceptual & Exploratory Framework: A testbed for studying the transition from bit-level algebra to zero-clock symbol semantics.